 As the condition progresses, you might also find it difficult to stand or walk for extended periods.
 Several factors increase the risk of neuromas, including wearing high heels or other tight shoes, doing a high-impact sport like running or jogging, participating in sports that require tight footwear, like rock climbing or skiing, and having certain foot deformities, such as hammertoes, bunions, or high arches.

-When Should I See a Podiatrist About a Neuroma?
+When Should I See a Podiatrist About Neuroma Pain?

 What Treatments Are Available for Neuromas?